-Most all of us have experienced what pain experts call acute pain, pain that arises from a serious cut, an injury, a broken bone, appendicitis, a strep throat.
+Most all of us have experienced what pain experts call acute pain—pain that arises from a serious cut, an injury, a broken bone, appendicitis, a strep throat, and so on.
 Acute pain alerts us that something is wrong that we need to take care of.
 As the injury heals, the pain generally disappears.

-But chronic pain persists for weeks, months, even years, sometimes after the triggering incident has long passed.
+Chronic pain lasts three months or longer.
+It can persist for months, even years, sometimes after the triggering incident has long passed.
 Some chronic pain has no known cause.

 As our population ages, the overall incidence of chronic pain increases with it, made worse by the opioid epidemic created in part by attempts to treat pain.